mnmnotmail/website/biz-b2b.md

 It's a very complex protocol, and has little overlap with TMTP.

-[XMTP](https://twitter.com/xmtp_) & [MyMailProtocol](https://twitter.com/MyMailProtocol) are cryptocurrency startups working on toll-road schemes, which probably cannot succeed outside the blockchain community, if at all.
+[XMTP](https://twitter.com/xmtp_) & [MyMailProtocol](https://twitter.com/MyMailProtocol) are cryptocurrency startups working on toll-road schemes, which are unlikely to catch on outside the blockchain community.

 ### Mid- to Long-term Opportunities